 Are hormone shifts related to sleep?

 For estrogen, that’s not really clear.
-It seems as though the estrogen shifts and overall decline of perimenopause and menopause can predispose women to both depression and insomnia, which as noted above seem to be related.
-(1) But, there does not seem to be a clear association that can be improved with hormone replacement or some other simple therapy.
+The estrogen shift and decline in perimenopause and menopause can predispose women to depression and insomnia, which as noted above seem to be related.
+(1) There does not seem to be a clear association that can be improved with hormone replacement or some other simple therapy.
 (1)

-What else can cause sleep disturbance in women throughout the lifespan?
+What else can cause sleep disturbance in women throughout their lifespan?

 Menopause and Sleep Apnea

 The prevalence of obstructive sleep apnea (OSA) rises significantly after menopause up to nearly 70% of post-menopausal women.
 (1) The upper airway becomes anatomically different after menopause and results in a compromise in breathing during sleep.
 Weight gain after menopause often contributes to this anatomical change.

 Increased body weight does not appear to be the only factor responsible for this condition.
 One study found that despite comparable BMI post-menopausal women had more severe OSA.
 They also found they spent a larger amount of sleep time with OSA as compared to pre-menopausal females.
 (6)

 The decline in progesterone levels also contributes to increased sleep apnea risk.
 (1) Due to a lack of progesterone, the pharyngeal dilator muscle activity is affected.
 However, Carskadon et al. showed that hormonal factors play a minor role as compared to anthropometric measures in the development of OSA after menopause (7)

 Progesterone is a direct respiratory stimulant and has been used to treat mild OSA.
 (8) Interestingly, during pregnancy, there are few cases of OSA, given the amount of weight gain that typically occurs.
 (9) The high progesterone levels characteristic of pregnancy function as a respiratory stimulant.